-While participants appeared to rail against neoliberal practices, how are effects playing out through overreliance on technique, and either 'not enough emphasis on the conceptual' (Emily) or 'too conceptual' (Stephen) i.e. eschewing deeper first-person inquiry.
+While participants appeared to rail against neoliberal practices, how are effects playing out through CHE itself?
+Are 'reductive' approaches noticeable in participants' pedagogy?

+A second area of incongruence related to the practice of CHE was that of technocratic 'creep' or an overreliance on technique, and either 'not enough emphasis on the conceptual' (Emily) or 'too conceptual' (Stephen) i.e. eschewing deeper first-person inquiry.
 Both point to the phenomena of